 Cons:

-Some cases may require referral to a specialist
+❌ Some complex cases may require referral to a specialist

 Common Anxiety Medications & Their Effects